smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - T. Kingfisher, read 48 times
 - Ursula K. Le Guin, read 46 times
 - Simon Jimenez, read 25 times
-- Pierce Brown, read 18 times
+- TIE: Neil Gaiman and Pierce Brown, each read 18 times
 - TIE: William Goldman and Robin Hobb, each read 17 times

-**TOTAL**: 1331 total authors read, with 637 unique.
+**TOTAL**: 1331 total authors read, with 633 unique.
-458 authors were used only once for this square.
+452 authors were used only once for this square.

 Author demographics, as described in the overall stats on authors: